-Prerequisites: Permission card from Enabler confirming disability.
-Specialized course in physical exercise that includes an individualized program that focuses on the specific disability of each student.
-Pre-tests and post-tests (written and practical) serve to evaluate student achievement.
+Prerequisites: Permission of Disabilities Services Counselor confirming disability.
+A specialized course in physical exercise that includes an individualized program that focuses on the specific disability of each student.
+Pre-tests and post-test (written and practical) serve to evaluate student achievement.
 Repeatable 3 times.
 Two or three hours activity.